Fully funded scholarships in the Arts and Humanities

 The awards are available for full-time or part-time study.

-The North West Consortium application and selection process involves two stages.
+The North West Consortium application and selection process involves two stages: an application to Manchester Met, and a subsequent application to the North West Consortium.
 You are strongly advised to discuss your project with a member of academic staff before applying.
 To arrange this, please contact email@example.com.